Welcome to WEVS

 West End Fete 2025

-West End’s 2025 village fete is set to take place on the Recreation Ground on Saturday, 14 June at 1pm.
+West End’s 2025 village fete took place on the Recreation Ground on Saturday, 14 June at 1pm.

 Daffodil Walk